r-antoniomg/telenovelas-mexicanas/README.md

-# Telenovelas mexicanas
+# Telenovelas mexicanas \[Sample project\]
+**NOTE**: For sample projects in this GitHub account, the objective is not to have a fully-formed research question, valid sample, and methodology.
+The main objective is to showcase my learning about different tools used for digital scholarship.

 This project was intended to explore tools for obtaining data and doing network analysis.

-As with all projects in this GitHub account, the objective is not to have a fully-formed research question, valid sample, and methodology.
-My main objective in these projects is to learn about different tools used for digital scholarship.
 ## Tools
 ### SPARQL
 A SPARQL query was used against DBpedia's [SNORQL query explorer](https://dbpedia.org/snorql/) to find the titles of Mexican telenovelas and names of cast members.
 Unique identifiers for each entity were also obtained to facilitate the network analysis.